 The following is excerpted from the Connecticut Department of Social Services publication: “Facts about ConnTRANS” posted on the DSS web site.

-Charitable fund administered by the Connecticut Department of Social Services, Adult Services Division provides financial assistance for income-eligible people who either need an organ transplant or have had a transplant and need help paying for maintenance medications.
+ConnTRANS is a charitable fund administered by the Connecticut Department of Social Services, Adult Services Division provides financial assistance for income-eligible people who either need an organ transplant or have had a transplant and need help paying for maintenance medications.
 Some of the expenses ConnTRANS pays for include physician and hospital services, prescription drugs, health insurance, medical transportation, child care expenses, and lodging for the patient and family members.

 This is not an entitlement program; assistance is limited by the amount of money in the fund at any given time.
 Most of the money in the fund comes from Connecticut residents who donate part of their income tax refund.